 Of course, these individuals would have tough conversations ahead to develop agreed ways of working, as well as considering how to agree to disagree when necessary.

 Yet their commitment and rekindled mutual understanding was strong enough to contain more practical disagreements.

-Simple tools consistently modelled can make the difference when seeking to overcome everyday misunderstandings or disagreements in a busy and often stressful GP practice environment.
+Simple tools consistently modelled can make the difference when seeking to overcome everyday misunderstandings or disagreements in a busy and often stressful clinical environment.